ozmengok/PersonWebApi/README.md

 This is web api project.
 Web api was developed as multilayer structure

-Controller folder
-is for service layer, which we define web apis , calls the business layer
+3 tier architecture is used,

 Manager folder
-is for business layer, which we put business logic and calss the data layet
+is for business layer, which we put business logic and calls the data layer

 Data folder
 is for data layer, which we get data from data source.
 In this example we dont have database, we hardcoded datas in